MatthewJones517/game_sales_api/README.md

 If you wish to give this a try without downloading the source, I've got it running over at [http://gamedata.matthewrjones.me](http://gamedata.matthewrjones.me).
 Feel free to ping one of the endpoints below with Postman.

-Please note that this is running on a $5 Linode virtual box, so don't use this for a production application.

 ## Endpoints

 ### /games/all